 Send to a friend

 Situated in the heart of France, Auvergne contributes extensively to the country's reputation thanks to the richness and diversity of its cheeses.
-No plate of cheese would be worthy of its name without one or several of the region's great cheeses including the Bleu d’Auvergne, Saint-Nectaire, Salers, Cantal or Fourme d’Ambert, which make up more than a quarter or France's PDO cheese production.
+No plate of cheese would be worthy of its name without one or several of the region's great cheeses including no less than 5 with the prestigious PDO label.

-You'll have plenty of opportunities to taste them, and the Cheese Trail makes this especially easy.
-All you need to do is follow the signs marked "Route des Fromages" (cheese trail) to visit the farmers or ripeners in their farms and dairies.
+You'll have plenty of opportunities to taste all the cheeses as you follow the signs marked "Route des Fromages" (cheese trail) to visit the farmers or ripeners in their farms and dairies.
 Here, you'll find all the explanations you could possibly want concerning the production chain, from milking through to tasting.